Azure/Avere/src/terraform/examples/e2e/README.md

 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review the displayed Terraform deployment plan to add, change and/or destroy Azure resources *before* confirming

-## 7 Render AI
+## 7 Artist Workstation

 ### Deployment Steps

-1. Run `cd ~/e2e/7.Render.AI` in a local shell (Bash or PowerShell)
+1. Run `cd ~/e2e/7.Artist.Workstation` in a local shell (Bash or PowerShell)
 1. Review and edit the config values in `config.auto.tfvars` for your deployment.
+   * Make sure you have sufficient compute cores quota available in your Azure subscription.
+   * Make sure the **image.id** config references the correct custom image in your Azure subscription.
+   * Make sure the **storageCache** read and write boolean switches are set properly for your environment.
+   * Make sure the **fileSystemMount** config has the correct values for your environment (e.g., storage cache mount).
 1. Run `terraform init -backend-config ../0.Global.Foundation/module/backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review the displayed Terraform deployment plan to add, change and/or destroy Azure resources *before* confirming

-## 8 Artist Workstation
+## 8 Artificial Intelligence

 ### Deployment Steps

-1. Run `cd ~/e2e/8.Artist.Workstation` in a local shell (Bash or PowerShell)
+1. Run `cd ~/e2e/8.Artificial.Intelligence` in a local shell (Bash or PowerShell)
 1. Review and edit the config values in `config.auto.tfvars` for your deployment.
-   * Make sure you have sufficient compute cores quota available in your Azure subscription.
-   * Make sure the **image.id** config references the correct custom image in your Azure subscription.
-   * Make sure the **storageCache** read and write boolean switches are set properly for your environment.
-   * Make sure the **fileSystemMount** config has the correct values for your environment (e.g., storage cache mount).
 1. Run `terraform init -backend-config ../0.Global.Foundation/module/backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review the displayed Terraform deployment plan to add, change and/or destroy Azure resources *before* confirming